armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-3.md

 What is interesting, although irrelevant, about this information is that the operating system is Windows, though the binaries provided are for Linux.

-To determine how the victim id is generated, the function _cid needs to be reversed.
+To determine how the victim ID is generated, the function _cid needs to be reversed.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_3/gia_otp.png)